microsoft/TypeScript/doc/spec.md

 If *func* is of type Any, or of an object type that has no call or construct signatures but is a subtype of the Function interface, the call is an ***untyped function call***.
 In an untyped function call no type arguments are permitted, argument expressions can be of any type and number, no contextual types are provided for the argument expressions, and the result is always of type Any.

-If *func*’s apparent type (section [3.8.1](#3.8.1)) is a function type, the call is a ***typed function call***.
+If *func*'s apparent type (section [3.8.1](#3.8.1)) is a function type, the call is a ***typed function call***.
 TypeScript employs ***overload resolution*** in typed function calls in order to support functions with multiple call signatures.
 Furthermore, TypeScript may perform ***type argument inference*** to automatically determine type arguments in generic function calls.

 ### <a name="4.12.1"/>4.12.1 Overload Resolution

 The purpose of overload resolution in a function call is to ensure that at least one signature is applicable, to provide contextual types for the arguments, and to determine the result type of the function call, which could differ between the multiple applicable signatures.
 Overload resolution has no impact on the run-time behavior of a function call.
-Since JavaScript doesn’t support function overloading, all that matters at run-time is the name of the function.
+Since JavaScript doesn't support function overloading, all that matters at run-time is the name of the function.

 The compile-time processing of a typed function call consists of the following steps: